Taming the monsters: Helping children deal with their fears

 At this age, babies begin to know the difference between situations they know and don’t know.
 Separation anxiety, the feeling of panic or anxiety that your baby gets when you leave the room, usually peaks around 8 or 9 months.
 Strangers may cause your baby distress on and off throughout her first two years.

 Older babies are often frightened by everyday situations that didn’t bother them when they were younger.
-They may become of afraid of people they don’t know or new situations.
+They may become afraid of people they don’t know or new situations.

 Toddlers and preschoolers (2 to 4 years old)